ejt1/better-autoclicker/README.md

 - **Centered Click Animations**: Display visually pleasing click animations at the center of the cookie
 - **Golden/Wrath Cookie Auto-Clicking**: Automatically click golden cookies and optionally wrath cookies
 - **Wrinkler Management**: Auto-pop wrinklers to collect hoarded cookies with configurable delay
+- **Seasonal Cookie Hunter**: Optionally click seasonal cookies (such as Reindeer during Christmas)
 - **Keyboard Shortcut**: Toggle the auto-clicker on/off using the 'A' key
 - **Multi-language Support**: Available in 13 languages:
     - English, French, German, Dutch, Czech, Polish, Italian, Spanish, Portuguese, Chinese, Japanese, Korean, and Russian

 ## Installation

-1. Make sure you're running the latest version of Cookie Clicker
+1. Make sure you're running the latest version of Cookie Clicker.
-2. Download the files:
+2. Download the latest release from [GitHub](https://github.com/Teyk0o/better-autoclicker/releases).
-    - `main.js`
-    - `info.txt`
-3. Create a folder named `better-autoclicker` in your Cookie Clicker's `/mods/local` directory
+3. Unzip the folder into your Cookie Clicker `/mods/local` directory.
-4. Place the downloaded files in this folder
+4. You should now have a folder named something like `BAC-*.*.*` inside the `/mods/local` directory, containing the mod files.
-5. Restart Cookie Clicker and enable the mod in the Mod menu
+5. Restart Cookie Clicker and enable the mod from the Mod Menu.

 ## Usage